Towards White-Box Deep Wireless Sensing: Abstract

 \section{Abstract}

 The empirical success of deep learning has spurred its application to the radio-frequency (RF) domain, leading to significant advances in Deep Wireless Sensing (DWS).
-However, most existing DWS models function as black boxes with limited interpretability, which hampers their generalizability and raises concerns in security-sensitive physical applications.
-In this work, inspired by the remarkable advances of white-box transformers, we present \sysname, the first \emph{mathematically interpretable} deep network architecture for RF sensing, grounded in the principles of \emph{complex sparse rate reduction}.
-To accommodate the unique RF signals, we conduct non-trivial theoretical derivations that extend the original real-valued white-box transformer to the complex domain.
-By leveraging the $\mathbb{CR}$-Calculus framework, we successfully construct a fully \emph{complex-valued white-box transformer} with theoretically derived self-attention and residual multi-layer perceptron modules.
-Furthermore, to improve the model's ability to extract discriminative features from limited wireless data, we introduce Subspace Regularization, a novel regularization strategy that enhances feature diversity, resulting in an average performance improvement of 19.98\% across multiple sensing tasks.
-We extensively evaluate \sysname against seven baselines with multiple public and self-collected datasets involving different RF signals.
-The results show that \sysname achieves performance on par with thoroughly engineered black-box models, while offering full mathematical interpretability.
-More importantly, by extending CRATE to the complex domain, \sysname yields substantial improvements, achieving an average classification gain of 5.08\% and reducing regression error by 10.34\% across diverse sensing tasks compared to CRATE. \textit{\sysname is fully open-sourced at:} \url{https://github.com/rfcrate/RF_CRATE}.
+However, most existing DWS models remain black boxes, with ad-hoc architectures and learned representations lacking explicit physical and mathematical grounding, which limits their reliability and generalizability in real-world deployments.
+We present \sysname, an early step towards white-box DWS grounded in the complex sparse rate reduction principle.
+Using the $\mathbb{CR}$-Calculus framework, we derive a fully complex-valued transformer with mathematically interpretable self-attention and residual modules.
+To address labeled data scarcity, we introduce subspace regularization to enhance representation diversity, yielding a 19.98\% average improvement.
+We evaluate \sysname across heterogeneous RF modalities and human sensing tasks, including activity, gait, and gesture recognition, pose estimation, and respiration monitoring.
+Experiments on five datasets show that \sysname remains competitive with strong black-box models while providing mathematically interpretable architectures and representations.
+Moreover, the complex-valued design achieves a 3.39\% gain in classification accuracy and a 10.34\% reduction in regression error.
+Our results demonstrate that mathematically grounded models can achieve strong performance in wireless sensing, offering a promising step towards physically aligned white-box DWS systems.